 The Wicker Breakdown:

-Carrie Fisher then opens the show dressed as Princess Leia and does a quick monolog about how she didn't want to have to count on Star Wars but was afraid that no one would recognizer without the signature costume.
-She then does a very inside joke about Star Wars while being encourage to continue by the soul of Obi-Won who really digs the joke.
+Carrie Fisher then opens the show dressed as Princess Leia and does a quick monolog about how she didn't want to have to count on Star Wars but was afraid that no one would recognize her without the signature costume.
+She then makes a very inside joke about Star Wars while being encouraged to continue by the soul of Obi-Won who really digs the joke.
 Carrie Fisher then makes a joke about being born at just the right time because she doesn't think she would have done so well acting in the style of movies that were shot in black and white.
-There is then a very clumsy transition to a Beach Blanket Bingo style sketch where twenty somethings are playing teens from the fifties who all walk a very fine line of being totally innocent while speaking in slang to convey that they are up to the opposite.
+There is then a very clumsy transition to a Beach Blanket Bingo-style sketch where twentysomethings are playing teens from the fifties who all walk a very fine line of being totally innocent while speaking in slang to convey that they are up to the opposite.
 Fisher as Leia is teleported into the scene in a way that reveals that this is still part of the opening intro.
 There's singing and dancing with visits from Vincent Price, James Dean, and Chubby Checker.
-By this point, I completely lost the whole point of the fifteen minute opening sketch, I just couldn't wait for it to get on to the next one.
+By this point, I completely lost the whole point of the fifteen-minute opening sketch, I just couldn't wait for it to get on to the next one.

-- The show then recycles a sketch from season one where Belushi wants to take a loved one off of life support in order to save some money.
-Only this time, instead of this cheap skate being the entire joke, we jump into a parody called The Mercy Killers, who are interns who have been taking patients off of life support to save them from living in pain.
-In this installment, the Mercy Killers smother Garrett Morris to death who is just in for a vasectomy because they confused him for the true patient in need of relief.
+The show then recycles a sketch from season one where Belushi wants to take a loved one off of life support in order to save some money.
+Only this time, instead of this cheapskate being the entire joke, we jump into a parody called The Mercy Killers, who are interns who have been taking patients off of life support to save them from living in pain.
+In this installment, the Mercy Killers smother Garrett Morris to death who is just in for a vasectomy because they confused him for the real patient in need of relief.

-Once again, Jane and Bill do the news with another visit from Father Guido Sarducci, who's trying to get people to put their US dollars in the Vatican bank and has lots of crazy bonuses to sweeten the offer.
+Once again, Jane and Bill do the news with another visit from Father Guido Sarducci, who was trying to get people to put their US dollars in the Vatican bank and has lots of crazy bonuses to sweeten the offer.
 Roseanne Roseannadanna also does a segment on the American Smoke Out and ends up rambling about her gym and having to deal with naked people.

-- This is followed by Tomorrow with Tom Snyder where he interviews Fisher who is acting as Linda Blaire.
-I'm not normally a fan of the Tomorrow segments because I'm too young to remember the Tom Snyder Show they are referencing.
-I do remember Tom Snyder's other shows but I still didn't watch those either so it's more that I just don't care about the reference.
+This is followed by Tomorrow with Tom Snyder where he interviews Fisher who is acting as Linda Blaire.
+I'm generally not a fan of the Tomorrow segments because I'm too young to remember the Tom Snyder Show they are referencing.
+I do remember Tom Snyder's other shows, but I still didn't watch those either, so it's more that I just don't care about the reference.
 That said, Carrie Fisher was good because this was the first Tomorrow sketch in a while that didn't feel like a real interview being held for the host.

-- Next, we end up in some sort of fisherman's bar where Belushi is being scammed by a couple girls to buy them drinks in exchange for his long winded stories.
+Next, we end up in some sort of fisherman's bar where Belushi is being scammed by a couple girls to buy them drinks in exchange for his long-winded stories.
 Billy Murray then enters the bar and the girls shift their attention to him because it looks like he has more money.
-Carrie Fisher then talk Murray into making a more long term investment and not just drinks that won't even last the night.
-She scams him into paying monthly installments to her but there is never any talk of sex.
-The end of the day comes and the girls compare how much they brought in and Fisher wins due to this new monthly income.
+Carrie Fisher then talked Murray into making a more long-term investment and not just drinks that won't even last the night.
+She scams him into paying monthly installments to her, but there is never any talk of sex.
+The end of the day comes, and the girls compare how much they brought in, and Fisher wins due to this new monthly income.